portostar/Chrome-Screen-Audio/README.md

 # Chrome Screen and Audio
 At this moment, there is no way get a single recorded file which contains both audio and screen in Chrome.
 The reason, it can be done in firefox is MediaRecorder API.
 So, either we have to wait, or we implement audio recording to the screen recorder.
-To do this, we have to install send all audio to a nodejs server in an extra step.
+To do this, we have to send all audio to a nodejs server in an extra step.

 Have a look yourself at the used technology: